Nicktoons Racing: Characters

+Development and release

+Nicktoons Racing was announced on May 11, 2000.
+The Game Boy Color version was released on November 27, 2000.
+The PlayStation version was originally slated for an October 2000 release, but was ultimately delayed to September 4, 2001.

 Reception

-While the PlayStation game was not reviewed on IGN, it got mixed to positive reviews elsewhere, while the Game Boy Color version seemed mixed or negative with a 3.0/10 from IGN.
-The Game Boy Advance edition received positive reviews with an 8.0/10 on IGN.
+IGN gave the Game Boy Color version a 3 out of 10, and the Game Boy Advance version an 8 out of 10.

 Sequels

 After several years of re-releasing Nicktoons Racing for different consoles and platforms, with the last being the arcade version released in 2003, a sequel was put into production.
 Nicktoons Winners Cup Racing was released for PC in February 2006.
-In 2008, a third Nicktoons Racing game was put into production, and was released in 2009 as Nicktoons Nitro, for exclusively for arcades.
+In 2008, a third Nicktoons Racing game was put into production, and was released in 2009 as Nicktoons Nitro, exclusively for arcades.
 In July 2018, Nickelodeon Kart Racers was announced, and was released in October 2018 as the fourth game in the Nicktoons Racing series.
 On June 10, 2020, Nickelodeon Kart Racers 2: Grand Prix, a sequel to the 2018 game, was leaked by Target, was announced the next day, and was released in October 2020.
+Then two years later, in 2022, the fifth installment was introduced Nickelodeon Kart Racers 3: Slime Speedway featuring a cast of over 40 characters.